mlafeldt/majek/README.md

 for developers to share tips and connect with one another.
 I've been ...
 ```

-The second example shows one of the Octopress commands:
+The second example shows one of the Octopress commands in action:

 ```
 By stubbing out Chef's `include_recipe` method before the converge, Chef will not include any recipes during the test run:

-.codeblock 'snippets/stub-spec.rb', 'ruby'
+.codeblock 'snippets/stub-spec.rb', 'lang:ruby'

 This requires a bit of symlink trickery to work though.
 ```